 Understanding Thyroid (TSH) numbers

-.3 to 3.0 is considered the narrower normal range that many experts are using for diagnosis and management.
-Note that some endocrinologists believe that a percentage of women may find it difficult to get pregnant — or maintain a pregnancy — at a TSH above 2.0.
+.3 to 3.0 TSH levels are considered the narrower normal range that many experts are using for diagnosis and management of hypothyroidism.
+Some endocrinologists believe that a percentage of women may find it difficult to get pregnant — or maintain a pregnancy — at a TSH level above 2.0.
 This is one condition that is best treated with thyroid hormone medication.
 You will also need to be monitored throughout pregnancy to make sure your levels are within range and medication is adjusted regularly.
 The medications used to treat hypothyroidism are safe to be taken during pregnancy.

-Please refer to our Thyroid Fertility Guide for more information.
+Please refer to our Hypothyroidism Fertility Guide for more information.

-Progesterone is an important hormone for pregnancy, helping to maintain the lining of the uterus and pregnancy.
+Adequate progesterone levels are critical for maintaining a healthy pregnancy.
 Low progesterone levels have been linked to miscarriages.
-Generally you are tested around day 21 of a 28 day cycle to determine what your progesterone hormones are.
+Generally you are tested around day 21 of a 28 day cycle to determine what your progesterone level is at.
 You can get blood testing done by visiting an RE or by saliva testing through an online lab.

 5 Steps to Decreasing the Chance of Recurrent Miscarriages